YiifeiWang/Accelerated-Information-Gradient-flow/Readme.md

 ## Accelerated Information Gradient flow

-We present the codes for the numerical experiments.
+We present the codes for the numerical experiments in the paper Accelerated Information Gradient flow.

 ### Instructions